Lion's Mane (Hericium erinaceus) is a medicinal and culinary mushroom mainly used to promote the health of the brain

 In addition, the powder can be added to a warm drink.

-You can find Lion's mane in the I am glowing and the I am focused blends.
+You can find it in the I am focused blend for mental clarity and concentration and the I am glowing blend for skin and immune system.